Why UNE for your D.P.T.

 - UNE is a small University; we take pride in our personal approach and this is consistently reflected in student evaluations.

-- Our student-oriented philosophy is reflected in a small PT student-to-PT faculty ratio and individual advising by PT faculty.
+- Our student-oriented philosophy is reflected in a low student-to-faculty ratio and individual advising by PT faculty.

 - Our faculty is friendly and accessible.
-All core faculty members have primary teaching responsibilities in the curriculum.
+All core faculty members have teaching responsibilities in the curriculum, serve as advisors, and supervise scholarship activities.
 Our blend of doctorate-prepared and clinical specialists provides a rich environment for mentorship in a student-centered environment.

 What the UNE Physical Therapy Program Offers

-- 36 weeks clinical experience available at 270 clinical sites throughout the United States.
-The sites represent the continuum of health care practice settings including acute care hospitals, rehabilitation hospitals, outpatient private practices,ambulatory care centers, skilled nursing facilities, school/ preschool programs, and home health care.
+- Thirty-six weeks of clinical experience at clinical sites throughout the United States.
+The sites represent the continuum of health care practice settings including acute care hospitals, rehabilitation hospitals, outpatient private practices, ambulatory care centers, skilled nursing facilities, school and preschool programs, and home health care.

-- A full range of outstanding student support services, including counseling, learning assistance, an office for students with disabilities, state-of-the-art classrooms and laboratories with Window's- based and Macintosh computers, library services (e.g., mediated online literature searches, e-books, e-journals, and e-newspapers, data jacks and wireless access for individual laptops, individual and course related library research instruction).
+- A full range of outstanding student support services, including counseling, learning assistance, an office for students with disabilities, state-of-the-art classrooms, laboratories, and library services.

 Outstanding Faculty and Professional Mentors

-- The DPT faculty is a dedicated group of more than a dozen scholars and clinicians who are entirely committed to entry-level physical therapy education.
-Most faculty members hold doctoral degrees; many hold advanced clinical certifications representing a variety specialty training areas.
-Additional highly qualified faculty members teach in the post-professional DPT program.
+- The D.P.T. faculty is a dedicated group of more than a dozen scholars and clinicians who are entirely committed to physical therapy education.
+Most faculty members hold doctoral degrees; many have advanced training and clinical certifications representing a variety of specialty training areas.

-- The PT faculty have an established record of scholarship, professional service, and clinical practice, as well as effective teaching skills, as evidence by students and peer evaluations.
+- The PT faculty have an established record of scholarship, professional service, and clinical practice, as well as effective teaching skills, as evidenced by student and peer evaluations.

-- A wealth of clinical resources—experienced physical therapists, physicians, and other health care practitioners from the greater Portland medical community—provide additional lecture and laboratory support in the DPT program.
+- Experienced physical therapists, physicians, and other health care practitioners from the greater Portland medical community provide additional lecture and laboratory support in the D.P.T. program.

 Maine, The Way Life Should Be

 The University of New England is located on the coast of beautiful southern Maine.
-The Biddeford Campus is located on a beautiful site in Biddeford, Maine, where the Saco River flows into the Atlantic Ocean.
+Our Biddeford Campus is located on a beautiful site in Biddeford, Maine, where the Saco River flows into the Atlantic Ocean.
 The Portland Campus home to the Doctor of Physical Therapy Program is located in nearby Portland and is designated a national historic district.
-Learn more about the UNE Experience.